OmShah-117/Machine-Learning/Market Trend Prediction (Ensemble Regression)/Readme.md

 This project implements a complete data science pipeline for financial time-series analysis and market trend prediction.
 It leverages historical market data and various external factors, including economic indicators, volatility indices (VIX), and market sentiment scores, to predict the Daily Return Percentage of a stock or index.
 The pipeline includes Data Cleaning, extensive Exploratory Data Analysis (EDA) using Plotly, Feature Engineering to create lagged and volatility indicators, and the development of a predictive model using an M-Ensemble (Voting Regressor) approach.

-🎯 Goal
+🎯Goal-

 The primary objective is to predict the Daily Return Percentage using a combination of traditional and machine learning regression models, and to evaluate their performance, highlighting the challenges of forecasting market returns.

-📂 Dataset
+📂Dataset-

 The project utilizes the Market_Trend_External.csv dataset, which contains daily time-series data covering a significant period (1902-2023).

-🛠️ Pipeline and Methodology-
+🛠️Pipeline and Methodology-

 Data Loading and Initial Inspection
 1. The dataset was loaded and inspected for structure and data types.The Date column was converted to datetime format for time-series analysis.No advanced cleaning (like missing value imputation) was explicitly required after initial inspection.